ntustison/Histograms/Text/results.md

-different subject, we can see that, in this particular case, whereas the optimization criterion leveraged by k-means and GMM-MRF provide an adequate segmentation, the misalignment in cluster boundaries yield a significant overestimation of the gray matter content.
+different subject, we can see that, in this particular case, whereas the optimization criterion leveraged by k-means and GMM-MRF provide an adequate segmentation, the misalignment in cluster boundaries yield a significant overestimation of the gray matter volume.

 ## Effect of reference image set selection